 Long-distance communication is cited as one of the biggest challenges of remote work.
 The reason for this is because communication with remote teams is largely asynchronous - in other words, there’s a time lag between the time when you send them a message and the moment when they read it and respond.
 This lag is generally considered an issue and many managers are trying to make it as short as possible.

-However, as we’re about to see, embracing asynchronous communication with remote workers not only doesn’t have to be a problem, but it can actually be beneficial to employees’ productivity.
+However, as we’re about to see, embracing asynchronous communication with distributed teams not only doesn’t have to be a problem, but it can actually be beneficial to remote employees’ productivity.

 Why Non-Real-Time Communication Can (But Shouldn’t) Be Considered a Problem